-- Replace your existing website with a WordPress site, or
+- Replace your existing website with a WordPress website, or

-- Keep your existing web site and add a WordPress blog.
-This blog will then be used to drive traffic to your main website.
+- Keep your existing website and add a WordPress blog.
+Your WordPress blog will then be expertly configured and used to drive traffic to your main site.

-If you choose to keep your existing site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and webhosting, but allows you to fully configure your blog’s settings and customize the design of your existing website using a suitable WP theme.
+If you choose to keep your existing website and add a WordPress-driven blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and webhosting, but allows you to fully configure your blog’s settings and customize the look and feel of your existing web site using a closely-matching WP theme.

-To use WordPress for your main website, install it in the “root” directory of your domain (e.g. http://www.mydomainname.com).
+To use WordPress as your main website, install it in the “root” folder of your domain (i.e. http://mydomainname.com).

-If you have an existing website, then you will want to install WordPress in a subfolder of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory anything you want).
+If you already have a website, then you will want to install WordPress in a subfolder of your domain, e.g. www.mydomainname.com/blog (you can name the subfolder anything you like).

-If you already have an existing site that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.
+If you have an existing website that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.